Registered Nurse Visa Sponsorship Jobs in Washington

 Which visa types are most common for registered nurse roles in Washington?

 The EB-3 immigrant visa (employment-based, third preference) is the most common pathway for internationally trained registered nurses, typically paired with PERM labor certification filed by the sponsoring employer.
-The H-1B is less frequently used for RN roles because nursing historically has not met the specialty occupation standard at all employers, though some advanced practice settings do sponsor H-1Bs.
-TN status is available for Canadian and Mexican nurses meeting specific credential requirements.
+The H-1B visa is less frequently used for RN roles because nursing historically has not met the specialty occupation standard at all employers, though some advanced practice settings do sponsor H-1Bs.
+TN visa status is available for Canadian and Mexican nurses meeting specific credential requirements.

 Which cities in Washington have the most registered nurse sponsorship jobs?